fieldtrip/website/development/realtime/draft_network.md

 ### Atomic PUT_DAT + PUT_EVT

-Many acquisition systems (e.g., Biosemi EEG + CTF MEG) provide continuously sampled trigger channels.
+Many acquisition systems (e.g., BioSemi EEG + CTF MEG) provide continuously sampled trigger channels.
 Markers contained in these channels will be turned into discrete events by the acquisition tools.
 However, while originally the continuous samples and the markers in the trigger channels come from the same data block (e.g., from the USB driver or a shared memory segment), it is not well defined whether the tools should first write the events or the samples to the FieldTrip buffer.
 This has consequences